nbfigueroa/orientDS-opt/README.md

 ## orientDS-opt
-Sandbox for implementation of new formulation for learning orientation dynamical systems.
+Code for learning and generating state-dependent orientation dynamics.